About the WPA at AU

 The WPA process has several phases:

-One login for your reports, action plans and interim measurements
+One login for your reports and action plans

 Who works with WPAs at AU?

-• Management has the overall responsibility for ensuring that a WPA is conducted and that the results are followed up on.
+• Managers have the overall responsibility for ensuring that a WPA is conducted and that the results are followed up on.
 The manager is obligated to involve the occupational health and safety and liaison committee organisation in this work.

-• Departments/schools/centres/administrative divisions/units discuss the results of the WPA survey and any occupational health and safety problems at the local level, and an action plan is drawn up to address the problems.
+• Departments/schools/centres/administrative divisions/units discuss the results of the WPA survey and any occupational health and safety problems at the local level, and one or more action plans are drawn up to address the problems.

 • The senior management team is responsible for the WPA process.
 The Main Liaison Committee (HSU) and the Main Occupational Health and Safety Committee (HAMU) are involved in all phases of the process.